 Agnes Gallacher age 32 (cook)

 The estate encompasses 20 acres of land, and the original Mill where the small business began in the 18th century.
-Today it’s owned by North Ayrshire Council.
+Today it is privately owned.

 The ruins can still be seen in the grounds today.
 The rear part of the house which is now used as offices was in addition to the main part and was added by a man called “Barclay” from Kilbirnie.